Nada como el sol

-Nada Como el Sol is an extended play by Sting, containing five songs from his second solo album Nothing Like the Sun sung in Spanish and Portuguese and published in 1988.
-It therefore contains four versions sung in Spanish of the following songs Little Wing by Jimi Hendrix titled here Mariposa Libre, We'll Be Together whose title becomes Si estamos juntos, They Dance Alone translates to Ellas danzan solas (Cueca solas) and finally Fragile retitled Fragilidad, this same song performed also in Portuguese becomes Frágil.
+Nada como el sol is an extended play by English musician Sting, containing five songs from his second solo album ...Nothing Like the Sun sung in Spanish and Portuguese and published in 1988.
+It therefore contains versions sung in Spanish of the following four songs: "Little Wing" by Jimi Hendrix titled here "Mariposa Libre"; "Fragile" retitled "Fragilidad"; "We'll Be Together" whose title becomes "Si estamos juntos"; "They Dance Alone" translates to "Ellas danzan solas (Cueca solas)"; and "Fragile" performed also in Portuguese becomes "Frágil".
 The same musicians as on the original English versions can be found on this EP.

 Reception

 AllMusic wrote "This was a well-done project -- the translations are good and Sting manages the Spanish and Portu [sic] pronunciations well."